-Cliff’s well-rounded legal background has provided him with the ability to quickly evaluate key issues and identify strategic opportunities in his cases, enabling his clients to pursue favorable early resolution of matters when appropriate, or efficiently and effectively prepare for trial.
+Cliff’s well-rounded legal background has provided him with the ability to quickly evaluate key issues and identify strategic opportunities in his cases.
+This enables his clients to efficiently and effectively prepare for trial or pursue favorable early resolution of matters when appropriate.

 Through his litigation practice, Cliff continuously strives for complete synergy between his clients’ litigation goals and the highest quality legal representation.